 Add the chopped herbs, the lemon juice and a further 2 tbsp of olive oil to the tomato sauce.
 Transfer to an ovenproof dish, add the beans and mix everything together.
 Drizzle with a generous glug of olive oil – this prevents the beans from drying out – and bake for 30 mins.
 Remove from the oven and set aide.

-Before serving, transfer the beans to a pretty dish and drizzle with a little more olive oil – you’re looking for a certain level of bread dipping richness here – and garnish with plenty of chopped dill and the lemon zest.
+Before serving, transfer the beans to a pretty dish, drizzle with olive oil and garnish with plenty of chopped dill and the lemon zest.